 Technical design

-In order to implement each use case in accordance with its’ BPMN in the System, the technical aspects described in this section should be taken into consideration.
+In order to implement each use case in accordance with its’ procurement model processed expressed in BPMN in the System, the technical aspects described in this section should be taken into consideration.

 Preparation of the Contract Notice

 The general flow of an online procedure based on a selective method starts with a line in the annual procurement plan (Prior Information Notice or simplified Prior Notice - PAPI-1-1: Procurement initiation - prior notices) based on a described need (PAPI-0-1: Expenditure Item) and the sources of financing (PAPI-0-2: Funding Source) declared for such a need.